Joyce Johnson (author): Beat Movement

-Issues in Johnson's Writing
+Themes in Johnson's Writing

 Feminism

 Although Johnson is recognized for establishing strong literary connections, her works should be acknowledged as well for having an even grander impact.
 All of her literary works play a role in dispelling the silence that is commonly attributed to the female character in post-war literature.
 Being one of the few women that managed to find her way to the top of the Beat Movement, Johnson uses this opportunity as a medium in sharing her experiences living as a woman who drifted away from reaching the path of conventionality in her literary works.I would make it my business to write about young women quite different from the ones portrayed on the pages of the New Yorker.
 I would write about furnished rooms and sex.Three of her novels, Come and Join the Dance, Bad Connections, and In the Night Café portrayed a similar theme which was cultural and gender discourses.
 These novels successfully displayed the adventure of the middle-class white women particularly in the 1950s and 1960s.
 The issue on feminism is heavily touched on all of her three novels particularly on Bad Connections, published in 1978.
 It is interesting to note that although the novel has been out of prints for many years and lacking a thorough analysis from academicians, the context of the story in the novel offers valued definition on the zeitgeist of the 1950s and 1960s as well as the thinking of one of the women who revolved around the Beat Movement.

 As Johnson's writings are set in the context of American counterculture, where culture with values and norms of behaviour contrast from those of conventional society, they follow the pattern where the female protagonist is set to face with an amount number of difficulties in order to acquire the liberty of freeing herself from the life that traditionally is laid out for women.That is, the novel instantiates rules, customs, and convictions of the Beat generation for women, but critiques them by reversing the status of the sexes, even while preserving the binary, hierarchic structure of the gender system.Her semi-fictional novels also shared a similar similarity where they feature a female bohemian as the main character who is searching what is meant to be free even after gaining one.
 They also highlighted the controversial situation faced by women in that era living within heavy influence of the Beat Generation.